Majorana-mediated thermoelectric transport in multiterminal junctions: Conclusion

-\textit{Conclusion.}\textemdash In the four-terminal setup shown in Fig.~\ref{fig:figure1}, we have investigated how ABS mediate the thermoelectric transport between two normal-metal contacts transverse to a Josephson junction.
+In the four-terminal setup shown in Fig.~\ref{fig:figure1}, we have investigated how ABS mediate the thermoelectric transport between two normal-metal contacts transverse to a Josephson junction.
 In contrast to previous claims \cite{Lopez2014,Weymann2017,RamosAndrade2016,Ricco2018,Sun2021,Valentini2015}, we have shown that an inverted Seebeck coefficient is not a unique feature of MZMs and that ABS coexisting with resonant states [Fig.~\ref{fig:figure2}] or the strength of CPS in multi-dot systems also induce sign changes even in conventional JJs [Figs.~\ref{fig:figure3} and \ref{fig:figure4}(a)].

 Moreover, we have compared the linear thermoelectric transport coefficients between conventional and topological JJs [Fig.~\ref{fig:figure4}].
 In general, the signals in the conventional case are expected to be one to three orders of magnitude smaller than for the topological case.
 In particular, both the electrical and thermal conductance are strongly amplified at $\phi \approx \pi$ in the presence of MZMs, while the Seebeck coefficient is large around $\phi \approx 0$ due to the vanishingly small conductance.
+In addition, we have shown that the Wiedemann-Franz law is always strongly violated in the $p$-wave case around $\phi \approx \pi$, while it is always satisfied in the $s$-wave case.
 This should represent a phase-sensitive and robust detection criterion for MZMs in such devices.
+As Cooper pair splitter experiments have been successfully performed and transverse geometries are in experimental reach in multiterminal setups, we believe that our theoretical proposal is ready to be implemented with current state of the art technology.

-There are still numerous open questions in these types of systems, e.g., how these results connect to larger-scale continuous junctions or how the Andreev states in a mixed $s$- and $p$-wave situation influence the thermoelectric properties.
+There are still numerous open questions in these types of systems, e.g., how these results connect to larger-scale continuous junctions or how the ABS in a mixed $s$- and $p$-wave situation influence the thermoelectric properties.
+Furthermore, it will be interesting to investigate whether quasi-Majorana zero modes and the resulting Andreev bound states in nanowire-based Josephson junctions in the trivial regime can be distinguished from real MZMs in the topological regime with the help of transverse phase-dependent thermoelectric transport \cite{Kells2012,Moore2018,Zeng2022}.